-Resident assistants will receive $1,800.
+New resident assistants will receive $2,500.
+Returning RAs will receive $2750.
+Lead RAs will receive $3000.
 Room and board at the Academy will be provided; some meals before and after the Academy will not be provided.
 Transportation to and from Columbia will not be reimbursed.

 - Plan MSA’s Day of Service on the first Saturday of the Academy